 CONGREGATIONS AND VESTRIES

-Section 2.
-The boundaries of a Parish or Congregation are not geographical, and the consent of a Rector, warden and Vestrymen/women of any organized congregation of this Church is not a prerequisite to the formation of another congregation in the same vicinity.
+The boundaries of a Parish or Congregation are not geographical, and the consent of a Rector, warden, and Vestrymen/women of any organized congregation of this Church is not a prerequisite to the formation of another congregation in the same vicinity.

-Section 3.
-Persons desiring to form a Congregation of this Church must first make a written request to the Bishop and Bishop’s Council, having Jurisdiction, stating their acceptance of the faith, Worship, Discipline, Constitution and canons of the Worldwide Anglican Church.
+Persons desiring to form a Congregation of this Church must first make a written request to the Bishop and Bishop’s Council, having Jurisdiction, stating their acceptance of the faith, Worship, Discipline, Constitution, and Canons of the Worldwide Anglican Church.
 Having received the authority and consent in writing of the Bishop and Bishop’s Council the persons concerned may organize themselves into a Congregation, but not otherwise.
 Every such Congregation so organized, shall on the application, be admitted into the union with the Diocesan Synod or Jurisdiction at a stated meeting if circumstances of growth and stability justify.

 REGULATIONS RESPECTING COMMUNICANTS